Skip to main content

 This example output is for installing a new Harness GitOps Agent without using an existing Argo CD instance using the YAML.

-% kubectl apply -f harness-gitops-agent.yaml -n default
+% kubectl apply -f gitops-agent.yaml -n argocd

 networkpolicy.networking.k8s.io/argocd-application-controller created